ec209/re-team-manual/source/documentation/leavers-process.md

 ### Essential tasks

-1. Remove access to the alphagov organisation on GitHub and any other relevant github organisations
+1. Remove access to the alphagov organisation on GitHub and any other relevant github organisations such as gds-operations, openregister, openregister-attic, ...
-2. Remove access from any infrastructure providers e.g. AWS
+2. Remove access from any infrastructure providers e.g. AWS gds-users
 3. Remove shell access from any infrastructure
+4. Remove access from Docker Hub organisations such as openregister, gdsre, govukverify, ...
+5. Remove access from credential stores
-4. Remove access from any other systems that they had access to
+6. Remove access from any other systems that they had access to, once complete please add them to this list for others to make use of